 - They can be made on the stove or in the oven!
 Because the potatoes are parboiled, you can either bake them or cook them on the stove, in the sauce.

 - They are the perfect side to your mediterranean favourites!
-These greek potatoes are the perfect pair to your chicken souvlaki pitas, and of course, are only better with some homemade tzatziki.
+These greek potatoes are the perfect pair to your chicken souvlaki pitas, authentic homemade pork souvlaki, and of course, are only better with some homemade tzatziki.
 If you love these saucy potatoes, then you'll want to add my loaded greek feta fries into your recipe rotation, too!

 - Flavour: The sauce for these potatoes is the perfect balance of tomato-ey, spicy, citrus-y goodness.
 I know some of those are not words, and I am okay with that.
 You can adjust the spice of the sauce to your taste, but the spices give it the perfect warmth!